yusfklncc/Hackintosh-for-All-Computers/README.md

 <br>

-To check if your hardware is incompatible, I leave links below.
+To check if your hardware is incompatible, use the links below.
 - [Processors](https://dortania.github.io/Anti-Hackintosh-Buyers-Guide/CPU.html#cpus-to-avoid)
   - Intel Core i5-10200H (Unfortunately, this processor's integrated graphics card is not supported by macOS.)
 - [Graphics Cards](https://dortania.github.io/GPU-Buyers-Guide/)